'Supernatural' 7.21 Recap: What Beats An Angel?

-Downstairs, Kevin’s having a panic attack while Dean dozes.
+Downstairs, Kevin’s having a panic attack as he realizes being a prophet won't get him into Princeton.
 The Dean that shoves a brown bag into his face and offers stale platitudes is a heightened version of our Dean Winchester.
 This is how normal people perceive Dean: a seen-it-all rogue mystery man who handles sickles and machetes like pens and paper and barely has the energy to give a damn.
-“You’ve’ been chosen and it sucks believe me.
+“You’ve’ been chosen and it sucks, believe me.
 The angels don’t care, and when they try it breaks them apart.”
-But honestly, Dean’s so far beyond his breaking point, he can’t even find it.
+But honestly, Dean’s so far beyond his breaking point, he can’t even find his way back.
 “I just wanted to be the first Asian-American president of the United States,” Kevin whimpers.
-“Then do your homework,” Dean advises him in a way that promises that he might have a life beyond profit-dom.
+“Then do your homework,” Dean advises him in a way that promises that he might have a life beyond prophet-dom.

-Another thing that bothered me about this episode episode is that Meg, the demon, is doing all of all of the work.
+Another thing that bothered me about this episode episode is that Meg is having all the fun.
 She kills the demon-truckers who spotted her at the rest stop.
 She kills Hester when the angel, twisted by her own taste of free will arrives and almost pummels Castiel.
-She even clues the boys that Crowley, the King of Hell is a very real threat.
+She even clues the boys in that Crowley, the King of Hell is a very real threat.
 “Crowley ain’t the problem this year!”
 Dean barks.
 I bet he will be in season 8 now that “Supernatural” has officially been renewed!
-I prefer my Winchesters kicking (demon) ass and taking names, but in “Reading Is Fundamental” they’ve done a lot of talking and pondering, and it’s a little boring.
+I prefer my Winchesters kicking (demon) ass and taking names, but in “Reading Is Fundamental” they’ve done a lot of talking and deep thinking, and it’s boring.
 This is "Supernatural" not "The Good Wife."
 Kill something!

-When Kevin finishes his transcription and the dust of Hester’s angel wings has been swept away, Inias kindly orders Kevin’s protectors to guard him at home.
+When Kevin finishes his transcription and the dust of Hester’s angel wings has been swept away, Inias kindly orders Kevin’s protectors to guard him at home, so he can an almost normal life.
 Sam skims Kevin’s dictation and it indeed is DIY instructions on how to purge earth of Leviathans.
-They need “three bloods of the fallen” to begin.
+They need “three bloods of the fallen” to start.
 Castiel, a fallen angel, offers up his own with a smile.
 “I’m always happy to bleed for the Winchesters.”
-And then bolts to do whatever he desires.
+And then disappears to do whatever he desires.

-I can’t say that “Reading Is Fundamental” has lived up to other Castiel-centric installments.
-It lacked the action that an episode so close to the end of the season should have and feels a waste.
-It highlighted what a true and unusual talent Misha Collins is, so I can be grateful for that.
+I can’t say that “Reading Is Fundamental” lived up to other Castiel-centric installments.
+It feels like a waste of an episode because it lacked the action that it should have so close to the end of the season.
+However, it highlighted what a true and unusual talent Misha Collins is, so I can be grateful for that.

 What did you think of the episode?
-Did you enjoy this new Castiel?
+Did you enjoy the new Castiel?
 Do you think Kevin's still alive?
-Did you want Sam or Dean to tear Castiel new wingholes?
+Did you want Sam and/or Dean to tear Castiel new wingholes?
 Sound off in the comments section.